ashleywaite/django-more/django_more/README.md

 Evidence(md5='nhB9nTcrtoJr2B01QqQZ1g==', sha256='16j7swfXgJRpypq8sAguT41WUeRtPNt2LQLQvzfJ5ZI=', name='Book', location='Bedroom')
 ```

-#### bit_length = int
+#### Class
+*   **HashField(bit_length=None, max_length=None)**
+    Neither argument is required, but at least one must be.
-Raw bit length of the hash, which then determines the appropriate base16 and base64 lengths.
+    *   **bit_length**: Raw bit length of the hash.
+        If not provided, the maximum _bit_length_ will be determined that can fit inside the _max_length_.
-ie, md5 is 128 bits, sha256 is 256 bits
+        ie, md5 is 128 bits, sha256 is 256 bits.

-#### max_length = int
+    *   **max_length**: Analogous to _max_length_ on _Charfield_.
-Field size (ie, _max_length_ on _Charfield_) in bytes.
+        Field size in bytes.
 This will default to be the size that will contain the base64 representation of the _bit_length_, but can be set to be larger to accommodate legacy data or longer atypical hashes.

 ## OrderByField
-[OrderByField][] is a database constraint enforced field providing similar functionality to the Django _Meta.order_with_respect_to_ model option, which uses database expressions for incrementing instead of multiple queries.
+[OrderByField][] is a database constraint enforced field providing similar functionality to the Django _Options.order_with_respect_to_ model option, which uses database expressions for incrementing instead of multiple queries.

-It does not apply a Django _Meta.order_by_ to the model like _Meta.order_with_respect_to_ does, so query sets will not be ordered by this by default.
+It does not apply a Django _Options.order_by_ to the model like _Options.order_with_respect_to_ does, so query sets will not be ordered by this by default.
 Thus this field can be used to provide an ordering that does not affect queries and will not generate an _ORDER BY_ clause, but can be used for other purposes such as display.
-As this is a concrete field, a _Meta.order_by_ can be specified on the model to add this behaviour. ie, `order_by = ('wrt_field_1', 'wrt_field_2', 'order_by_field')`
+As this is a concrete field, a _Options.order_by_ can be specified on the model to add this behaviour. ie, `order_by = ('wrt_field_1', 'wrt_field_2', 'order_by_field')`

 If _unique_for_fields_ is not specified it will instead default to being a _unique_ field, acting as an ordering for the entire model.

-If _unique_for_field_ is specified it will act similar to an _Meta.order_with_respect_to_ on those fields.
+If _unique_for_fields_ is specified it will act similar to an _Options.order_with_respect_to_ on those fields.

 The default value for the field will be one greater than the existing maximum value matching the ordering set.
 Using `Count` can lead to duplicate values if records are deleted unless all records are renumbered to maintain contiguous numbering.
 To avoid necessitating this and allow this field to be filled on the database side, it's done via a `SubQuery` with `Max`, so record creation is a single database query and can be done in bulk.